 - Small nonprofits with gross receipts of $50,000 or less must file the 990-N (e-Postcard) to maintain their exempt status.

-What Organizations Are Exempt from Filing Form 990?
+Organizations That Are Exempt From Filing Form 990

 - Subsidiaries of other nonprofits, where there may be a group return filed by the parent group.

 - State institutions.
 Some state institutions are exempt because they provide essential services (a university is an example).